Let's first understand ...

 90% of startups and 70% of startups that raised Series A end up as failures!

-Lack of Product/Market Fit is the most common reason why startups fail.
+Lack of Product/Market Fit is the most common reason behind "why startups fail."

-If you're an early-stage startup then product/market fit should be your only focus in your journey instead of running towards fundraising, in fact, start working on the PMF at the idea stage itself.
+If you're an early-stage startup then product/market fit should be your only focus in your journey instead of fundraising.
+Start working on the PMF if you still haven't.

 "The most successful technology companies (i.e. Facebook, LinkedIn, Twitter, etc.,) first got their product/market fit right before even stepping on the accelerator (of growth)."